-Catering to a maximum of 20 guests at a time, Godt is a classy restaurant offering a very personalised and intimate dining experience.
-This refined approach is extended to the polished Danish menu, offering a selection of the finest veal, seafood and vegetables, all prepared with fresh local herbs.
-Open Tuesday to Saturday for dinner, reservations essential.
+Known as one of the classiest establishments in Copenhagen, Restaurant Godt is an exclusive restaurant catering to a maximum of 20 guests at a time.
+The setup makes for a personalised and intimate dining experiences.
+This refined approach is extended to the polished Danish menu, offering a selection of the finest veal, seafood, and vegetables, all prepared with fresh local herbs.
+Open Tuesday to Saturday for dinner and reservations are essential.

 Address: 38 Gothersgade

 Set in an 18th century waterfront warehouse, Noma exudes Nordic charm in its functional simplicity.
 The décor combines oak, stone, and leather with glass and metal in a light and spacious dining area.
 Its menus are split into three seasons, each with a distinct flavour: vegetable season, seafood season, and game and forest season.
 Vegetables are foraged from local woodlands, meadows, and streams, while some crops are grown on its very own farm.
 During the meat season, offerings cover leg of moose, wild duck, and reindeer tongue.
 Open for lunch Tuesday to Saturday, and dinner Monday to Saturday.
 Reservations recommended.

 Telephone: 3296 3297

 Set in Boltens Gård, Khun Juk is a stylish Thai restaurant celebrated for its authentic cuisine.
 Favourites from the menu include spicy Thai beef salad or steamed mussels with horapa (Thai sweet basil) and lemongrass.
 The dining room has classic décor and a warm atmosphere, while the outdoor area has lovely café umbrellas and potted plants.
 Open Monday to Saturday for dinner, reservations recommended.